Passionate about fitness and weight-lifting, and sharing what I know.

-If any of these tree C's are absent, you very well may find success to be just out of reach.
-This is not meant to discourage you, but hopefully inspire you to find the things in your life currently that are important enough to warrant the commitment to change.
+If any of these three C's are absent, you very well may find success to be just out of reach.
+This is not meant to discourage you, but hopefully, inspire you to find the things in your life currently that are important enough to warrant the commitment to change.
 Once the commitment is solid and in place, what will it take to motivate you to be consistent?
 And of course, how will you summon the courage to push on when things get uncomfortable?
 You will find two kinds of discomfort here.
 Physical and emotional.

 For the physical, I will suggest that you know your body well enough to gauge the difference between "this sucks" and "I'm about to hurt myself."
 Push past the discomfort.
 The Marines say, "Pain is weakness leaving the body."
 Master RKC, David Whitley says, "Push yourself, but don't be stupid."
 Use your judgment and finish stronger.

 For the emotional.
 Your ego or inner child or whatever you want to call the little voice in your head may try to talk you out of it or crap you out.
 Don't fight it.
 Fighting makes it worse.
 Acknowledge the little voice.
 Thank it for its input and keep moving forward.
 For example, your little voice says, "It's too late to go to the gym.
 You should have gone this morning.
-Forget about and just go home and eat a half gallon of ice cream instead."
+Forget about it and just go home and eat a half-gallon of ice cream instead."
 Your reply should be something like this, "I hear what you're saying and I understand that that does sound like a good idea but I'm going to go to the gym anyway because I choose to make myself better today than I was yesterday."
 And then go workout.

-As a human being you have the ability to override instinct and desire.
-Know what desires are healthy and which one's are not.
+As a human being, you have the ability to override instinct and desire.
+Know what desires are healthy and which ones are not.
 Give yourself the permission you need to love yourself just a little more and take care of the vessel you have to live this one life with.

 Now get to work!